ICEERS Ayahuasca Research Study

 Unique Research Opportunity

-Due to the high volume of guests each year who attend either our 12-day or 1-month retreats, and with an estimated 75% of visitors being first-time ayahuasca users, the Temple provides a remarkable research context from which to overcome the scientific limitations of past research.
+Due to the high volume of guests each year who attend our retreats, and with an estimated 75% of visitors being first-time ayahuasca users, the Temple provides a remarkable research context from which to overcome the scientific limitations of past research.

 - The risks related to ayahuasca in Western users: potential abuse and general health.
 Determining the motivations for ayahuasca’s use outside its traditional socio-economic context in a large sample of Western users; degree of substance abuse; the frequency of consumption-related disorders; consumption patterns of other drugs; and physical and mental health in relation to their quality of life.